anthonygrees/inspec_input_report_sample/README.md

 ## Execute InSpec profile and pass in a UUID

-Run the following to execute the profile and send the results to Chef Automate
+Run the following to execute the profile and send the results to Chef Automate.
+This can be executed via a Jenkins pipeline.
 ```bash
 inspec exec test --input deputy_id='ABCD-AB3DE-WW4RR-Ws8T9' --json-config inspec.json
 ```

-## Find the InSpec report using the Deputy_ID via the API
+## Find the InSpec report using the UUID via the API

 Set your Chef Automate token
 ```bash